Why should retailers worry about return fraud?

 Some even say they’ll return a shopper’s item for a refund.
 Instead of shipping back those expensive jeans or that smartphone or a $24,000 gold chain, they ship back a knock-off of the product, an empty box or even a potato.
 Yes, a potato.

-- Return fraud is a growing problem, costing U.S. retailers more than $18 billion a year, according to Appriss and the National Retail Federation.
+- Return fraud is a growing problem, costing U.S. retailers $101 billion in 2023, according to Appriss and the National Retail Federation.

 - Professional return fraud rings are now promoting their services on message boards and elsewhere on the web.